How alert if admin/mods read users PM?

 But Discourse is very good product to spying for users and logs more information about users activity.

-Discourse Encrypt (for Private Messages)
+Discourse Encrypt (for Personal Messages)

 Yes, I used this plugin and can read encrypt messages via admin panel.
 It’s very sad.